 The term dual diagnosis refers to the existence of more than one condition at the same time, typically a mental health disorder and a substance use disorder.

 While most standard forms of treatment address one issue, when someone is suffering from co-occurring disorders, such as addiction and depression, it requires a specialized form of treatment that addresses both conditions simultaneously, since the two are often connected.
+This is where dual diagnosis treatment in California becomes essential, offering integrated support for long-term recovery.

 At 449 Recovery, our dual diagnosis program takes a fully integrated approach.
 We recognize that depression and addiction are intertwined and help with: